LidlDev/lidldev-portfolio/README.md

 ## How is this project deployed?

-This project is deployed using GitHub Pages with a custom domain (www.lidldev.com).
+This project is deployed using Vercel with a custom domain (www.lidldev.com).

-When changes are pushed to the main branch, a GitHub Actions workflow automatically builds and deploys the site.
+When changes are pushed to the main branch, Vercel automatically builds and deploys the site.

 **Important Note**: When deploying to production, make sure to:
-1. Set up the proper environment variables in your CI/CD pipeline
+1. Set up the proper environment variables in Vercel
 2. Configure OAuth providers with the production domain
 3. Update the Supabase project settings for production use

+For detailed deployment instructions, see [docs/VERCEL_SETUP.md](docs/VERCEL_SETUP.md).

 ## Custom Domain

-This project uses a custom domain (www.lidldev.com) configured in the GitHub Pages settings.
+This project uses a custom domain (www.lidldev.com) configured in the Vercel settings.

 ## Security Considerations